KUNLP/MMID/Experimental_Results.md

 | InternVL2.5 2B |         27.4 |        25.0 |        -2.4 |                43.3 |               60.8 |               17.5 |                26.6 |               27.4 |                0.8 |         22.2 |        26.8 |         4.4 |                26.5 |               26.6 |                0.1 |                27.5 |               23.4 |               -4.1 |
 | Average        |         26.2 |        25.1 |        -1.1 |                51.6 |               69.8 |               18.2 |                31.9 |               52.7 |               20.8 |         40.8 |        36.4 |        -4.4 |                38.8 |               41.9 |                3.1 |                29.0 |               27.6 |               -1.4 |

-**Table4: Reasoning ability evaluation results of MLLMs on Tasks 5–8 on the English version of MMID (%)**
+**Table4: Reasoning ability evaluation results of MLLMs on Tasks 5–8 on the English version of MMID (%).
+Images and Tags denote results under the image-based and text-based input settings, respectively.
+Diff represents the difference between the two settings.**

 Tables 3 and 4 show whether MLLMs can accurately recall previously accumulated dialogue information and perform higher-level reasoning in Korean- and English-based multi-turn multimodal interactions.
 In contrast to tasks centered on visual perception, where model performance varies more substantially across input settings, higher-level reasoning tasks show smaller performance differences between image-based and text-based settings.
-To further analyze this trend, we examine representative results from Tasks 6 and 8.
+To further analyze this trend, we present selected analyses from Tasks 6 and 8.

 <p align="center">
   <img src='Task6_Type.png' width='1000'>